Babavaraprasad/July_Enalyzer_project/README.md

 - clone the github repository using command "git clone repoPath" into local folder
 - install node module dependencies using command "npm install"
 - install a react router dependency using command "npm install react-router-dom".
 This is used for navigation among components with React Hooks.
+- start the development server using the command "npm start".Local host runs on the port:3000

 ## Architectural pattern chosen
 - single Layered architecture: Includes only the presentation or view layer currently.
 However, In future while integrating with backend service can be transformed to Two-layered architecture.